 The maximum time allowed for transfer students who need less than the full course requirements or part-time students will be determined based on 67% of the scheduled contracted hours.
-Students who have not completed the course within the maximum timeframe may continue as a student at the institution on a cash pay basis.
+Students who exceed the maximum time frame will convert to a cash-pay basic.